How to Cater Safely During Covid-19

 - 6. Take the Venue into Account

-You must meticulously plan the logistical details of serving food to remain competitive among the Best Caterers of Ahmedabad.
+You must meticulously plan the logistical details of serving food to remain competitive among the Best Caterers of Chennai.
 Take the size and layout of the venue into account to chalk-out the line-up of buffets, keeping social distancing regulations in mind.
 Be prepared to offer janitorial services.
 Make sure to thoroughly clean service areas before and after the event.
 You may need to keep disinfectants and sanitizers handy for guests.

 - 7. Delivery and Take-Out Style Catering